Constitution Memorial Day

 Constitution Memorial Day (憲法記念日, Kenpō Kinenbi) is a public holiday in Japan.
 It takes place on May 3 in celebration of the enactment of the 1947 Constitution of Japan.
 It is a part of the collection of holidays known as Golden Week.

 History

-After the bombings of Hiroshima and Nagasaki in 1945, the Showa Emperor announced unconditional surrender to allied forces.
+After the bombings of Hiroshima and Nagasaki, the Japanese side prepared the notification of surrender to allied forces through protecting power Switzerland, and the Showa Emperor announced the declaration of the end of the war on August 15.
 Over the next two years, Japan and U.S. General Douglas MacArthur cooperated in drafting the new constitution, which was ratified by the House of Representatives on August 24, 1946, by the House of Peers on October 6, and by the Privy Council on October 29, then promulgated by the Emperor on November 3, 1946, the Emperor Meiji's birthday, and came into effect on May 3, 1947.